ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/1-create-instance.md

 #### Configure network access

-In the next section we will be running a Java web server that serves on port 8080.
+In the next section you will run a Java web server that serves on port 8080.
 To set up access to your instance for this, run:

 ```bash
 gcloud compute firewall-rules create default-allow-http-8080 --network=[YOUR NETWORK] --allow tcp:8080 --source-ranges 0.0.0.0/0 --target-tags http-server --description "Allow port 8080 access to http-server"